ViViDboarder/vaultwarden_ldap/README.md

 |`ldap_mail_field`|String|Optional|Field for each user record that contains the email address to use.
 Defaults to `mail`|
 |`ldap_sync_interval_seconds`|Integer|Optional|Number of seconds to wait between each LDAP request.
 Defaults to `60`|
 |`ldap_sync_loop`|Boolean|Optional|Indicates whether or not syncing should be polled in a loop or done once.
 Defaults to `true`|

+## Development

+This repo has a predefined set of [pre-commit](https://pre-commit.com) rules.
+You can install pre-commit via any means you'd like.
+Once your system has `pre-commit` installed, you can run `make install-hooks` to ensure the hooks will run with every commit.
+You can also force running all hooks with `make check`.

+For those less familiar with `cargo`, you can use the `make` targets that have been included for common tasks like running a debug version. `make run-debug` or building a release version `make release`.

 ## Testing